subutux/HUD/README.md

 ## Disclamer

 Don't look at the code, it's ugly!
-You're always welcome to post a pull request to make the code cleaner, or just give me some pointer.
+You're always welcome to post a pull request to make the code cleaner, or just give me some pointers.
 I love to learn more!